It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: King’s Hawaiian

-Project: Optimize transportation resources and spend by managing transportation sourcing, planning, decision-making, execution, communication, settlement and measurement.
+Project: Optimize transportation resources and spend by effectively managing the transportation sourcing, planning, decision-making, execution, communication, settlement and measurement.

 Customer: Global athletic shoe/apparel retailer

-Project: Provide detailed view into capacity within four primary European DCs to improve resource utilization and support monthly S&OP planning.
+Project: Provide detailed view into capacity within company's four primary European DCs to improve resource utilization and support monthly S&OP planning

 Enabler: Logistix Solutions (Herndon, Va., www.logistixsolutions.com)